-These sessions are easy to recover from, and if you do a few quality [high-intensity] sessions, you need to make sure the quality is high.
+Low heart rate training sessions are easy to recover from, and if you do a few quality [high-intensity] sessions, you need to make sure the quality is high.
 You need to train a lot in these lower zones because quality sessions needs to stay quality.

 A lot of people push too hard in the easier sessions, and they can’t do as well during the quality sessions because they’re tired and not recovered properly.
 It’s a lot about overall load, and with the lower zones you can train more and still recover well.

 If you liked this post, don’t forget to share so that others can find it, too.

 Please note that the information provided in the Polar Blog articles cannot replace individual advice from health professionals.
 Please consult your physician before starting a new fitness program.